SEO vs PPC | Differences Explained for Publishers

 Can PPC Help SEO?

-PPC doesn’t directly impact SEO, but it might indirectly help SEO performance.
+PPC doesn’t directly impact SEO but might indirectly help SEO performance.

-If a user constantly sees ads with your website, he will unconsciously remember it.
-The next time he searches for something and sees an organic listing with your website, he’ll be more likely to interact with it as it will seem familiar.
+If a user constantly sees ads on your website, he will unconsciously remember them.
+The next time he searches for something and sees an organic listing on your website, he’ll be more likely to interact with it as it will seem familiar.

-PPC and SEO both compliment each other.
+PPC and SEO both complement each other.
 SEO will take longer to show results without PPC, but PPC campaigns without SEO aren’t as effective.

-In other words, PPC is like a shortcut to maximize SEO efforts, so the best tactic would be to integrate both methods and use them simultaneously.
+In other words, PPC is like a shortcut to maximize SEO efforts, so the best tactic would be to integrate and use both methods simultaneously.

-SEO is for long-term and PPC is for short-term goals.
+SEO is for the long-term, and PPC is for short-term goals.

 If you’re a new publisher who is willing to gain immediate traffic, then PPC would be better for you.
-If you want to attract users to your landing page and sell a specific service, such as subscription-based content, PPC can be very effective.
+PPC can be very effective if you want to attract users to your landing page and sell a specific service, such as subscription-based content.

-If you are willing to work on your website and content long-term to ensure a strong site structure and build high-quality backlinks that would bring organic traffic to your site, then SEO would be better.
+SEO would be better if you are willing to work on your website and content long-term to ensure a strong site structure and build high-quality backlinks that would bring organic traffic to your site.

 Building a good SEO strategy takes a lot of time.
 According to the survey, 97.8% of their respondents believe that PPC provides faster results compared to SEO.
 It means that leads and sales start coming in quickly with a PPC method.